-He told them AND showed them that they mattered.
+He told them that they mattered.

 Yet the very people who are supposed to be most like Jesus, fall short of this example.
 In fact, they are pretty much silent on the issues of racism and police brutality that affect their brothers and sisters in Christ and therefore, weighs heavily on God’s heart.
-And others who may be silent but instead are shouting about the wrong thing.

 1. The Parable of the Lost Sheep (Matthew 18:12-14)